ECPGPP/framer/problem-reporting-flavored-template-explained.md

+> Here is a template for problem/bug reporting.
+It can be easily adapted to suit other cases.
+As an exemple, a scenario of a misbehaving keyboard has been chosen.

+---
 # Context
 ## What is the problem?
 > Description of the problem as observed by the victim. **ANYBODY** should be able to understand this part, don't be overtechnical.